Curriculum Vitae [ download printable CV as pdf ]

 Art - Artificial Life, ARS ELECTRONICA 93, Linz, Austria.

 Tamiko Thiel is a visual artist exploring the interplay of place, space, the body and cultural identity.
-She expresses herself in a variety of media including digital prints, videos, interactive 3d virtual worlds and augmented reality.
+She works in a variety of media ranging from supercomputers to digital prints and videos to interactive 3d virtual reality worlds and augmented reality.

-She received her B.S. in 1979 from Stanford University in Product Design Engineering with a focus on human factors design.
-Her M.S. was in Mechanical Engineering in 1983 from the Massachusetts Institute of Technology, where she studied human-machine design at the Biomechanics Lab and computer graphics at the precursors to the Media Lab.
-She then studied studio art at the Academy of Fine Arts in Munich, Germany, where she received a Diploma in Applied Graphics in 1991, specializing in video installation art.
+She received her B.S. in 1979 from Stanford University in Product Design Engineering with a focus on human factors design, and worked as a product design engineer at Hewlett-Packard in Silicon Valley.
+She then went to the Massachusetts Institute of Technology, where she studied human-machine design at the Biomechanics Lab and computer graphics at the precursors to the Media Lab.
+After receiving her M.S. in Mechanical Engineering in 1983 she worked at Danny Hillis' MIT AI Lab start-up Thinking Machines Corporation as lead product designer on the Connection Machines CM-1/CM-2 supercomputers.
+Once the design phase was finished she moved to Germany to study studio art at the Munich Academy of Fine Arts, where she received a Diploma in Applied Graphics in 1991, specializing in video installation art.
+Since then she has worked as an artist in a variety of media.

 Artwork, Exhibitions, Reviews: